tigera-solutions/cc-aks-zero-trust-workshop/mod/module-3-wkload-isolation.md

 Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications by using the workload access control with namespace isolation recommendation, as learned in the previous module.

-If you need more restrictive policie, you can enforce controls on a fine-grained, per-pod basis using workload isolation with microsegmentation.
+If you need more restrictive policies, you can enforce controls on a fine-grained, per-pod basis using workload isolation with microsegmentation.

 Let's use again the `Cat Facts Application` to demosntrate how to implement the microsegmentation by creating policies for each of the workloads, instead of creating a policy for the namespace.